matrix-org/synapse/docs/specification.rst

 over time to point to a different room ID.
 For this reason, Clients SHOULD resolve the room alias to a room ID once and then use that ID on subsequent requests.

+When resolving a room alias the server will also respond with a list of servers that are in the room that can be used to join via.

 ::